opendp/opendp/docs/source/index.rst

 That said, OpenDP is not the best tool for every job.
 In particular, it is a fairly low-level interface:
-There are a number of other projects which try to make it easy to add differential privacy to existing SQL interfaces or ML frameworks, in particular `SmartNoise SDK <https://github.com/opendp/smartnoise-sdk>`_, which is based on OpenDP.
+There are a number of other projects which try to make it easy to add differential privacy to existing SQL interfaces or ML frameworks.
+One such tool is `SmartNoise SDK <https://github.com/opendp/smartnoise-sdk>`_, which is built on the OpenDP library.

 What next?
 ----------

-There are multiple tracks in the documentation:
+There are multiple tracks through the documentation:

 * New users should begin with :doc:`getting-started/index`.
 * For more architectural details, see the :doc:`api/index`.